jxlsteam/jxls/CONTRIBUTING.md

 6. Commit and push the feature branch.
 7. The push message gives you a link to execute for creating the pull request.

+## Guidelines for creating an issue in JXLS bug tracker

+It is very much recommended to provide a working example which demonstrates the issue.
+Ideally you should raise a PR to jxls repo demonstrating the issue.
+Providing an example speeds up the identification of the root cause and the resolution of the issue.

+If you are unable to provide an example please describe your issue in detail.
+Provide an excerpt of the code on how you run JXLS transformation and also attach an input Excel template and an output Excel file you get.
+Also attach an Excel file with the desired output.

+Also in the description please mention which JXLS version you used to reproduce the issue and if you use Microsoft Excel (recommended) or another program.

 ## Import into Eclipse

 1. Clone repository.